worldofchris/jlf/README.md

 ### Definition of Done

-In order to calculate throughput, JLF needs to know what constitutes a successfully completed piece of work.
-By default this is:
+In order to calculate throughput, JLF needs to know what state or states a work item should be in to be considered done e.g.:

-     AND issuetype in standardIssueTypes() AND resolution in (Fixed) AND status in (Closed)

-This will most likely not fit all workflows so you can configure it to match yours with:

-    "counts_towards_throughput": " AND issuetype in standardIssueTypes() AND status in (Closed)",
+    "counts_towards_throughput": ["Approved for Deployment", "Closed"],

 ### Metrics